schnatterer/dsdl/README.md

 ## Audio
 * Group your songs into playlists
 * photostationtagdownloader downloads those for you.
-You can also do this via the web UI (where the playlist is zipped) or with [DS audio](https://www.synology.com/dsm/feature/audio_station#download) but it does not seem to be to reliably and it cannot be scripted 😉
+You can also do this via the web UI (where the playlist is zipped) or with [DS audio](https://www.synology.com/dsm/feature/audio_station#download) but it does not seem to work reliably and it cannot be scripted 😉

 # Usage